seh-GAH-toh/Pumpkin-Website/docs/en/config/basic.md

 ```
 :::

-## Motd
+## MOTD

-The server's description displayed on the status screen.
+Message of the Day; the server's description displayed on the status screen.

 :::code-group
 ```toml [configuration.toml] {2}